hellatan/charCodeSequence/README.md

 # Elegant solution

-A naive approach to detecting a sequence is to match each letter in the sequence, and if a mismatch is found, the start over.
+A naive approach to detecting a sequence is to match each letter in the sequence, and if a mismatch is found, then start over.

 However, consider the following cases :